alessandroamella/codice-fiscale-ts/README.md

 ### Functions

-- `calculateFiscalCode(person: Person): string` - Calculate a fiscal code from personal data
+- `calculateFiscalCode(person: Person): Promise<string>` - Calculate a fiscal code from personal data
 - `isValidFiscalCode(fiscalCode: string): boolean` - Validate a fiscal code
-- `decodeFiscalCode(fiscalCode: string): FiscalCodeData` - Decode a fiscal code into its components
+- `decodeFiscalCode(fiscalCode: string): Promise<FiscalCodeData>` - Decode a fiscal code into its components
 - Other utility functions are also available for more granular control

 ### Types